s-ifti/kinesis-analytics-sample-cars/Readme.md

 ````

-After that cd to this repository and issue following
+After that cd to this repository and build using maven
 ````
 mvn package